spacetelescope/jwst/docs/extract_1d/source/description.rst

 ======
 The output will be in MultiSpecModel format; for each SLIT there will be a table extension with the name EXTRACT1D.
-This extension will have columns giving the number of the column or row in the input file, the calculated wavelength, background, and countrate in counts/pixel of spectral width, summed along the direction perpendicular to the dispersion.
+This extension will have columns WAVELENGTH, FLUX, ERROR, DQ, NET, NERROR, BACKGROUND, and BERROR.
+WAVELENGTH is the value calculated using the WCS.
+NET is the count rate minus background, in counts/pixel of spectral width, summed along the direction perpendicular to the dispersion.
 Currently only a simple summation is done, with no weighting.
 A more sophisticated algorithm will be introduced in future builds.
+BACKGROUND is the measured background, scaled to the same extraction width as for the NET.
+This column will be zero if the reference file did not specify that background should be determined.
+FLUX, ERROR, DQ, NERROR, and BERROR are not populated with useful values yet.